Helping Sales and Support teams understand their clients.

 Open Source Frameworks

 The header contains basic information about the client’s name, the persona they have been interacting with, and where they’ve funneled into us from.
-Tabs separate detailed client information, canned responses, and notes left by Talent Inc. staff.
+Tabs separate detailed client information, canned responses, and notes left by Talent Inc. staff, which mimic the hierarchy of needs for our Sales and Support agents.